PonyLucky/CBZ-Manga-Creator/README.md

 You need to authorize the PowerShell scripts on your computer.
 Go to this URL if you don't know how: https://superuser.com/a/106363.

-You will need to install 7zip if not already installed (it is faster, more stable than WinRAR and it is Open-Source, hence free).
+You will need to install 7zip if not already installed.
 Go to this URL to install it: https://www.7-zip.org/.

+### Why 7Zip
+WinRAR have compatibility problems with my Kobo: My Kobo says I need a password file to open the file.
+This problem does not occur with 7Zip.

+Futhermore it is faster, more stable than WinRAR and Open-Source, hence free.

 ## How do this script works
 This script ZIPs all folders in the root folder of the script and